josdejong/mathjs/docs/expressions/security.md

 Lastly, one could look into running server side code in a sandboxed [node.js VM](https://nodejs.org/api/vm.html).

+### Found a security vulnerability?
+Please report in private!

+You found a security vulnerability?
+Awesome!
+We hope you don't have bad intentions and want to help fix the issue.
+Please report the vulnerability in a private way by contacting one of the maintainers via mail or an other private channel.
+That way we can work together on a fix before sharing the issue with everybody including the bad guys.

 ## Stability risks

 A user could accidentally or on purpose execute a